Basic Skills Programs

 For adults who need to improve their reading, writing, speaking, problem solving, and computation skills.

 For adults seeking to complete high school.

 English as a Second Language

-LEAP-The LEAP (Lessons Enhancing Academic Placement) Program is an exciting program designed to give students a refresher on important concepts and skills that may help them place out of remedial courses or place at a higher level at entry.
+LEAP- Refresher on important concepts and skills that may help students place out of remedial courses or place at a higher entry level.

-STAR-The STAR (Successful Transition and Academic Readiness) Program is an academic initiative designed to strengthen students' skills and performance in remedial English, reading, and math.
+STAR- Academic initiative designed to strengthen students' skills and performance in remedial English, reading, and math.

-All Basic Skills classes are available at no cost to the student and enrollment is open to individuals 18 and older.
-In certain circumstances, underage students 16-17 years of age may be admitted to the program if certain criteria are met.
-Please refer to Information for Underage Students for more information.
+- All Basic Skills classes are available at no cost to the student and enrollment is open to individuals 18 and older.
+In some circumstances, students 16-17 years of age may be admitted to the program if certain criteria are met.
+Refer to Information for Underage Students for details.

-Placement testing and Orientation is required for entry into all Basic Skills programs.
-Please refer to Placement Testing and Orientation for more information.
+- Placement testing and orientation is required for entry into all Basic Skills programs.
+Refer to Placement Testing and Orientation for details.

 Off-Site Basic Skills Classes

 Do you know of a business or church in your area that would be interested in sponsoring a Basic Skills class?
 Classes may be established in other locations with a minimum of 15 students.
 For more information, please contact Jessica Rieger at (919)209-2065 or firstname.lastname@example.org.